lmas/thesis/thesis.typ

 #heading(numbering: none, outlined: false, bookmarked: true, "Acknowledgements")

+I would like to thank my two supervisors;
+#metadata.super_company from #metadata.company
+and
-I would like to thank my two supervisors from Luleå University of Technology and #metadata.company, for allowing me to work on a project based on my own ideas.
+#metadata.super_uni from Luleå University of Technology,
+for allowing me to work on a project based on my own ideas.
 Extra thanks to the company for providing the hardware.

 It has been great bouncing ideas and getting grilled on the theory, guys. \